Environmental, Social and Governance risks

-As part of the investment process, FMO screens all clients on ESG risk and categorizes them according to the ESG risk that their activities represent.
+As part of its investment process, FMO screens all customers on ESG risk and categorizes them according to the ESG risk that their activities represent.
 FMO assesses in detail customers with a high ESG risk category to identify ESG impact and risks and to assess the quality of existing risk management and mitigation measures.
 Due diligence also includes an analysis of contextual and human rights risk.
-In case of gaps in ESG risk management, FMO works with clients to develop and implement an Action Plan to avoid adverse ESG impacts and/or to improve ESG risk management over time.
+In case of gaps in ESG risk management, FMO works with customers to develop and implement an Action Plan to avoid adverse ESG impacts and/or to improve ESG risk management over time.
 Key ESG risk items are tracked during the tenor of the engagement.
-FMO’s ESG risk management support to clients is an important part of development impact ambitions.
+FMO’s ESG risk management support to customers is an important part of its development impact ambitions.

 FMO defines two types of regulatory risks.
 Regulatory compliance risk is defined as the risk that FMO does not operate in accordance with applicable regulations, and regulatory risk is the risk that a future change in regulations will impact the viability of the business strategy of FMO.